michaelfromyeg/michaeldemar.co/content/projects/groUber/index.md

 This project was built by a group of 5 students from UBC in Vancouver, BC who love automating things.
 And one horrific task all of us have run into when planning our events is creating a workable carpool schedule.

-It’s a great option for getting your group together: whether it be parents figuring out how best to get their kids to soccer practice, or friends accommodating those without access to a car, carpooling is common, but creating a plan can be painful, to say the least.
+It's a great option for getting your group together: whether it be parents figuring out how best to get their kids to soccer practice, or friends accommodating those without access to a car, carpooling is common, but creating a plan can be painful, to say the least.

 You finally come up with a workable schedule: everyone can make it to the event, no driver has to go in annoying, wasteful loops, and everything can start on time.